Theodore Davis Boal: Business career and life

 Boal entered into a brief partnership, Hughes and Boal, with Mark T. Hughes in 1890.
 He opened a practice, Lee and Boal, with Charles Herbert Lee in 1891 at Denver.
 They designed the Lowell Elementary School in Colorado Springs and the St. Peter's Episcopal Church in Denver.
 Over three years, Boal spent much of his time traveling and occasionally commissioning his own work.
 The firm dissolved in 1894.

 Boal went to France to study architecture at the École des Beaux-Arts de Paris.
 He met and married Mathilde Denis de LaGarde, an aristocrat, in 1894.
 Mathilde's aunt had married a descendant of Christopher Columbus giving the family a loose claim to a relationship with the explorer.
 They lived in Tours de Chignon, France and Boal gave lectures about architecture to professional and society groups over a four-year period.
 They had one child, Pierre de Lagarde Boal.

 In 1898, Boal returned to the United States and established an office in the Equitable Building in Denver.
 He designed the Ferguson House, which was completed in 1899.
 Following his father's death in 1895 and his brothers's death in November 1898, Boal returned to the family's Boal Mansion in Boalsburg, Pennsylvania.
 He made major style changes and additions from 1898 through 1905.

 Boal partnered with Frederick Louis Harnois, Boal and Harnois, which was active from about 1900 to 1907.
 Between 1899 and 1902, Boal designed the 42-room Redstone Castle in Redstone, Colorado.
 Boal & Harnois design Crawford Hill Mansion and the Grant–Humphreys Mansion.
 During that time, Boal lived with his wife, son, and mother in Denver.
 He then moved to Washington D.C. and was a partner with Ward Brown until 1929.
 His business activities also included the Boalsburg Water Company (1903-1929), the Boalsburg Electric Company (1915-1932), and Boalsburg Autobus company (1919-1934).

 Columbus Chapel

-After the death of Victoria Colon Montalvo in 1905, the Boal family inherited the Cristobal Colon (Christopher Columbus) Chapel, which Boal had shipped over in 1909.
+After the death of Victoria Colon (née Montalvo) in 1905, the Boal family inherited the Cristobal Colon (Christopher Columbus) Chapel, which Boal had shipped over in 1909.
 In addition to the Chapel itself, he acquired numerous other heirlooms including documentation of the Columbus and Torquemada family’s records, Baroque and Renaissance oil paintings, an Admiral’s Desk believed to have belonged to Columbus himself, and two supposed pieces of the True Cross.